This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Mission visa

 The UAE mission visa allows individuals to enter the country for temporary work.
 Sponsored by a UAE-based employer, applicants must meet requirements such as providing necessary documents.
 The employer’s PRO initiates the application process, with associated fees involved.
-The visa is valid for 60 days, allowing a stay of up to 90 days.
-Extensions are possible, and applicants must undergo medical tests.
+This is a single-entry visa valid for 90 days.